Last Updated on March 10, 2023

 If you’re looking for a Dachshund to adopt, you can consider looking at a breed-specific rescue center near you.

-Are Miniature Dachshunds more expensive than Standard Dachshunds?
+Are Miniature Doxies more expensive than Standard Dachshunds?

 Yes, generally, the smaller the Dachshund in size, the higher its price tag.
-Smaller Dachshunds are more famous recently, so they are more expensive.
+Smaller Doxies are more famous recently, so they are more expensive.

-There are two sizes of Dachshund dogs, Standard Dachshunds, and Miniature or Mini Dachshunds.
+There are two sizes of Dachshund dogs, the Standard, and Miniature or Mini Doxies.

 Miniature Dachshunds should stand under 8 inches (20 cm) tall and weigh less than 11 pounds (5 kg).